debraysimon/tpxle-doc/docs/AbeewayRefGuide/functioning/power-consumption/README.md

 ## Reporting of battery % in LoRaWAN uplinks
-The tracker reports the current battery level (%) in [LoRaWAN common message header](../../uplink-messages/common-message-header/) (Supported since MCU Firmware V2.0).
-If your tracker is is already integration with [ThingPark X Location Engine](/B-Feature-Topics/IntegrateAppwithTPLocation_C/), then you can see the current battery level(%) in [Abeeway device manager](/B-Feature-Topics/AbeewayDeviceManager_C/)  as shown in the screenshot below.
+The tracker reports the remaining battery level (%) in [LoRaWAN common message header](../../uplink-messages/common-message-header/) (Supported since MCU Firmware V2.0).
+If your tracker is already integrated with [ThingPark X Location Engine](/B-Feature-Topics/IntegrateAppwithTPLocation_C/), then you can see the remaining battery level(%) in [Abeeway device manager](/B-Feature-Topics/AbeewayDeviceManager_C/)  as shown in the screenshot below.

 <img src="./images/batteryPercentage.png" width="1500" border="1" />